How To Create a Boomerang on Snapchat

 One of the reasons Snapchat has been able to maintain its popularity over the years in the face of extreme competition from platforms like Instagram is that the company has consistently added new, fun features to its platform.
 Features like Stories, the Snap Map, and more have given Snapchat some serious staying power.

-Another popular feature that has been introduced to Snapchat is Bounce, a cool feature that was announced a couple of years ago but didn’t actually launch until last year, in August of 2018.
+Another popular feature that has been introduced to Snapchat is Bounce, a cool feature that was announced a couple of years ago but didn’t actually launch until August of 2018.

 So what is Bounce?
 How can you use Bounce to create fun Snaps to share with your friends?